Love ’em or hate ’em?

 My days would start stressed running all over the house to get ready, find clothes and shoes for the kids, rush through breakfast while desperately trying to get out on time, and never planning for the unexpected.

-But in the last 2 years, I have learned how to improve my morning routine; and I find that I can enjoy my morning time and getting things done.
-Today, I’m sharing my experience with bad mornings reasons why your morning routine is a hot mess and how it fix it.
+But in the last 2 years, I have learned how to improve my morning routine.
+Since I changed my schedule, I actually enjoy my morning time and getting things done.
+Today, I’m sharing my experience with bad mornings and my best morning routines tips for moms.

 Mornings don’t have to be filled with stress and you rushing around forgetting what you are supposed to do.
 Here’s a plan to fix your morning routine and make it a success.

-10 Reasons Your Morning Routines Are a Hot Mess and How to Fix It
+10 Reasons Your Morning Routine Is Chaotic and How to Fix It

 You Start Your Day In Rush

 Most of us don’t just wake up and move at our peak performance.
 We need a few minutes to wake up.
-Waking up means turn on a light, get out of bed and start moving.
-If you keep pushing the snooze button you will be late.
+Waking up means turning on a light, getting out of bed and start moving.
+If you keep pushing the snooze button, you will be late.